 - Noise can be classified in 2 categories.

 - 1. Stationary noise

 - Noise which is not local in time.

 - It affects how small h(t) is detectable.

 - 2. Glitch noise

-- Due to problem in hardware side, the GW signal is sometimes contaminated by large signal.
+- Due to problem in hardware side or external disturbance like earthquake, the GW signal is sometimes contaminated by large signal.

 - It affects false alarm rate.

 - It is important to distinguish glitch from true GW events like CBC and burst events.